radiantlogic-v8/documentation-eoc/documentation/environments/applications/application-details.md

 If the environment version is out of date, an "Update Now" message appears next to the version number.

-For details on updating application, review the [update application](update-environment.md) guide.
+For details on updating application, review the [update application](update-an-application.md) guide.

 You can view an application's version history by selecting the **View Version History** button in the lower right corner of the *Environment Details* box.

-See the guide on [version history](update-environment#view-version-history) for further details on reviewing and restoring an environment's previous versions.

 ## Endpoints